KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Section 1.
 Officers and Executive Committee.

-The Officers of the Association are the President, Executive Vice-President, Vice-President, Secretary, and Treasurer.
+Secretary, and Treasurer.
 These officers comprise the Executive Committee.
-The Executive Committee shall meet and make appropriate recommendations to the Board as necessary.
+The Executive Committee

 Section 2.
 Duties of Officers.